Itera/cypress-kurs-2021/__tasks__/task1/README.md

 you should be able to see your new file `task1.js` in the test runner.
 Clicking it will open a browser, you should see something like this

 ![cypress in browser](https://i.imgur.com/opktO9q.png)
+Keep this browser open.
+Each time you save `task.js`, cypress will automatically rerun the test and you can look at the result.

 Next we want to make cypress click the button for creating a new issue